 Exercise 2: The ear really gets its mysterious shape through the use of shadow.
 Try drawing an ear with shadow.

-Sometimes whimsical shapes like ears can inspire other drawings.
+Sometimes whimsical shapes like ears can inspire fantasy drawings.

 EARS IN COMICS